OTTERY ST MARY BOWLING CLUB

 How far back have you to go to discover the origins of bowls?

-5,000 year or more.
+.
 Bowls in one form or another has been played for many, many years.
 We know the Egyptians played their own version with skittles and round stones.
 Artefacts were found in tombs dating back to 5000BC.

 Bowls is played in how many countries across the world?

-45 countries or more.
+.
 It is played right across the Commonwealth and even in the USA!

 How many people play bowls in the UK?

-Well in excess of 300,000.
+in excess of 300,000.
 It is popular with both women and men, young and old, and people with disabilities.
 Bowls prides itself in being one of the most inclusive sports.

-What is the small white or yellow object that players aim for called?
+What is the small white or yellow object that players aim for called

 The jack (sometimes called the kitty).
 Some say it means something which is cast or thrown because of the Latin word ‘jactus’.
 Others claim it refers to something small or inferior.